 From Madeleine River to Forillon National Park 122.6 km

-Between the sea and the mountains, the path unrolls its ribbon of landscapes and surprises.
-Impossible to describe everything; the fauna, flora and geomorphology are too rich and diverse there.
-By browsing the SIA you will discover how to live the Gaspé people and how they manage their territory: forest roads, cutting beds, rivers where salmon are caught, outfitters offering different services, cultural or historical places, maple groves and fishing harbors are not only a few examples of their achievements.
+Between the sea and the mountains, the trail unrolls its ribbon of landscapes and surprises.
+Impossible to describe everything; the fauna, flora and geomorphology are too rich and diverse.
+By browsing the IAT, you will discover how the Gaspésiens live and how they manage their territory: forest roads, cutting beds, rivers where salmon are fished, outfitters offering various services, cultural or historical places, maple groves and fishing harbors are not available. just a few examples of their achievements.

-The path takes you to visit, from village to village, the Gaspé coast.
-Each agglomeration has its own story.
-Each municipality has a soul, a peculiarity.
+The trail takes you to visit, from village to village, the Gaspé coast.
+Each agglomeration has its own little story.
+Each municipality has a soul, a particularity.
 To you to discover them.
-For example: Madeleine and her singular bell tower; Grande-Vallée and its covered bridge; Petite-Vallée and its song festival; Saint-Yvon which was attacked by a torpedo; Anse-à-Valleau, which experienced the exile of the Pointe-à-la-Renommée lighthouse.
-You can also take a detour to Cloridorme and its 15 lakes, Saint-Maurice-de-l'Échourie and its picturesque harbor and find out in Rivière-au-Renard about the fishermen's revolt of 1909.
-In all these villages there are Information panels to guide you on the SIA and allow you to plan a day of hiking.
-You can also leave your car in each of these villages and explore the SIA for one or more days.
+For example: Madeleine and its singular steeple; Grande-Vallée and its covered bridge; Petite-Vallée and its song festival; Saint-Yvon which was attacked by a torpedo; Anse-à-Valleau who lived in exile from the Pointe-à-la-Renommée lighthouse.
+You can also take a detour via Cloridorme and its 15 lakes, Saint-Maurice-de-l'Échourie and its picturesque port and find out in Rivière-au-Renard about the fishermen's revolt of 1909.
+In all these villages there are information panels to guide you on the IAT and allow you to plan a day's hike.
+You can also leave your car in each of these villages and explore the IAT for one or more days.

-As everywhere else, on the trail, you can find accommodation, either by taking advantage of the services offered in the villages or, at intervals of 8 to 15 kilometers, on camping sites or in refuges arranged by the SIA and rented by SÉPAQ.
+Like everywhere else, on the trail, you can find accommodation, either by taking advantage of the services offered in the villages or even, at intervals of 8 to 15 kilometers, on campsites or refuges equipped with

-Follow the beacons and signs of the SIA and travel along the Côte-de-Gaspé: the end of the land, the cradle of Canada.
+Follow the IAT markers and signs and travel through the Côte-de-Gaspé: the end of the land, the cradle of Canada.
 Welcome!